Skip to content

 Disposition: ACTION+100.

-Rationale: Statutory basis (The Disclosure of Adoption Information (Post-Commencement Adoptions) Regulations 2005 No. 888)
+Rationale: Statutory basis (The Disclosure of Adoption Information (Post-Commencement Adoptions) Regulations 2005 No. 888, PART 2, Regulation 6) Primary storage location: EH and safeguarding case management system.

-Other storage location: Offsite Storage, Secure network folder
+Other storage location: Offsite storage, secure network folder and on-site microfiche

 CHILD 2.03.2: Process involved in checking the suitability of people who have become foster carers